golmschenk/haplo/docs/source/analysis_tools/xarray_zarr_mcmc_output_files.md

-# Converting MCMC output files to Xarray Zarr
+# Xarray Zarr MCMC output files

 The split file text format the MCMC outputs data into is a bit cumbersome.
 The Xarray Zarr format makes the files much smaller (20x smaller), allows for random access indexing (meaning you can grab a random subset from the middle almost instantly), does not require loading the full file into memory (allowing low memory nodes to perform full dataset analysis), makes parallelization of analysis easy, and provides several other advanced benefits.